Rock or Bust: Commercial performance

 Upon its release, Rock or Bust became the sixth most pre-ordered studio album of 2014 on Amazon UK.

 In the US, the album sold 172,000 copies in its first week of release and debuted at #3 on the Billboard 200.
 As of January 2015, it has sold 500,000 copies in the US leading to a Gold certification by the RIAA, the band's 22nd album to reach such status.

 In Canada, it debuted at #1 on the Canadian Albums Chart, selling 31,000 copies in its first week of release.

 Worldwide, Rock or Bust sold a total of 2.8 million copies in 2014.

 Accolades

 In 2015, the album won a Planet Rock award for Best International Album.

-That same year, it also earned AC/DC Echo Award nominations for Album of the Year and Best Rock/Alternative International Group.
-It lost the former to Helene Fischer's Colors, but won the latter.
-It was nominated at the 2015 ARIA Music Awards for Best Group, but lost to Tame Impala for Currents.
+Also in 2015, it earned AC/DC Echo Award nominations for Album of the Year and Best Rock/Alternative International Group.
+It lost the former to Helene Fischer's Farbenspiel, but won the latter.

+It was nominated at the ARIA Music Awards of 2015 for Best Group, but lost to Tame Impala for Currents.